 Thea is a slave girl, one of the few survivors of a mass suicide in Judea.
 Arius is a gladiator, fighting for survival and revenge.
 Both are outcasts in a hostile world until they find comfort together.
 But they are pawns in the games of the rich and powerful in Rome and their happiness is short lived.
 When a mysterious Jewish singer, Athena, becomes the most powerful woman in Rome, Mistress to the Emperor, few realise the old hostilities which simmer, waiting to erupt.

-The plot of Mistress of Rome was simple, yet well paced enough to be compelling.
+The plot of Mistress of Rome by Kate Quinn was simple, yet well paced enough to be compelling.
 It encompassed the full time spectrum of the novel, a feat many writers seem to struggle with, following Thea from being a 13 year old girl, to a woman of approximately 39 and tracking the lives of many characters in between.